June 1, 2020

 • You or a traveling companion legally separate or divorce after your insurance effective date but before your scheduled departure date.

 Have questions?
 No problem.
-Call us at 1-866-884-3556, and our travel insurance experts will walk you through the policy documents and explain your benefits.
+Call us at 1-866-884-3556, and our travel insurance experts will walk you through the plan documents and explain your benefits.
 If you’re not satisfied with the coverage, you have 10 days (or more, depending on your state of residence) to request a refund, provided you haven't started your trip or initiated a claim.
 After this review period, your premium is nonrefundable.

 Travel insurance does not cover losses that arise from expected or reasonably foreseeable events or problems — even if that event or problem is listed as a covered reason.
 A foreseeable event is an outcome that a reasonable person in similar circumstances would expect to occur.